pjtunstall/stock-exchange-sim/README.md

 ## 1. Setup

+Optional: to build an executable file of the `stock` program, navigate into the `stock-exchange-sim` folder and run the command `go build -o stock`.

 ## 2. Usage

-Run `go . simple.txt` (or, after building an executable, `./stock simple.txt`) to create a schedule for the example called `simple.txt`.
+Run `go . simple.txt` (or, after building an executable, `./stock examples/simple`) to create a schedule for the example called `simple`.

-Run `go . simple.txt 10` to specify that the program should not take longer than 10 seconds.
+Run `go . simple 10` to specify that the program should not take longer than 10 seconds.

+Please note that we've chosen to interpret the time parameter as the execution of the actual schedule function, not including initial set-up of precedence relations, or writing the output file and printing the result to the terminal.
+This seemed like a more natural comparison, particularly as printing to the terminal is an optional extra for ease of viewing long outputs.
+It has no bearing on the result of the audit.

 ## 3. Audit